 Mid-range: $1,000 – $2,500 USD a month (short-term rentals and easily available)

-Here are a few examples of vacation rentals I’ve stayed in within the mid-range monthly budget of $1,500-$2500 in high season and its pros and cons.
+Here’s an examples of a vacation rental I stayed in within the mid-range monthly budget of $1,500-$2000 in high season and its pros and cons.

 - The location of Suites Coral within the Zazil-ha neighbourhood is quiet (apart from occasional construction noise), it’s just a two minute walk to Playa del Carmen’s beaches, handy for shopping as there’s an OXXO next door, a fruteria a few doors away and several large grocery stores within easy walking distance.